de

 enough for any street Pantera.
 The only problem is that they

 are heavy.
-Two important brake factors is, ALLWAYS a yearly
+Two important brake factors is, ALWAYS a yearly

 change of brake fluid and the right pads.